leslieyang-amec/CAMINO-108/Docs/FirmwareUpgrade_SOP.md

 ## 1, disconnect the CAMINO-108 with PC

-## 2, execute firmware upgrade application
+## 2, run the firmware upgrade application with administrator privileges

 ![RunAdAdministrator](./pic/FWUpgrade_RunAdAdmin.PNG)

-## 3, make sure the deivce power is off and USB is disconnected, press "OK" button
+## 3, make sure the device power is off and the USB is disconnected, press "OK" button

 ![Initial](./pic/FWUpgrade_0.PNG)

-## 4, wait for initializing
+## 4, wait for initialization

 ![Initial](./pic/FWUpgrade_Initializing.PNG)

-## 5, power on the deivce and connect with computer via USB, press "Start" button
+## 5, power on the device and connect with the computer via USB, press the "Start" button

 ![Initial](./pic/FWUpgrade_BeforeStart.png)